 What makes a writer a writer?
 When do you cross that magic threshold and become a writer?
 Is it just writing?
 Is it writing just for yourself or must it be for others?
 Do you have to be published to be a writer?
 Must you be paid for it?
 Do you have to write a certain number of words, or pages, or chapters?

-Over the course of my lifetime, I have spent a considerable amount of time in libraries: the bookmobile which eventually evolved into my childhood public library, my high school library, my college library, my law school library, the library in every town where I’ve ever lived in both Louisiana and Maryland, and the “members only” library of the American Women’s Club of Brussels.
+Over the course of my lifetime, I have spent a considerable amount of time in libraries: the bookmobile in my hometown which later became a real library building where I practically lived every summer of middle school, my high school library, my college library, my law school library, the library in every town where I lived in both Louisiana and Maryland, as well as the library of the American Women’s Club of Brussels.
 In fact, it was while volunteering in a high school library in Belgium that I decided to make a career change and become a teacher.
-So, I went back to school and took the necessary courses and passed the necessary tests to become a teacher.
-Years later while teaching, I decided to open up myself to the possibility of yet another career change, that of a writer.
+Upon returning to the States, I went to grad school to get certified in English for grades 7-12.
+Years later while teaching writing to 7th and 8th graders, I wrote essays and literary analysis to model for my students good writing techniques.
+I felt a yearning to write more, and perhaps, the possibility of yet another career change, that of a writer.
 The path to that career change was not as clear.
-Thus the unanswered questions of what makes a writer a writer?
-How do you become a writer?
+Thus the unanswered question of what makes a writer a writer?

 O. Henry, the American author who mastered the art form of the short story and its twist ending, moved to New York City in 1901, and for over a year, wrote a short story a week.
 A short story a week.
 Just let that sink in.
 Between 1901 and his death in 1910, O. Henry wrote and published 381 short stories.
 Clearly, O. Henry was a writer.